LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Experimental Results

+To enhance the demonstration of our method's performance, we expanded our comparisons beyond the zero-shot and in-context learning settings.
+We specifically chose three representative gradient-based methods for comparison: full fine-tuning (FFT), LoRA tuning (LoRA)~\citep{hu2022lora}, and IA3 fine-tuning (IA3)~\citep{Liu2022FewShotPF}.
+For all gradient-based methods, for a fair comparsion, we train for $40$ epochs on the same three runs of $5$ examples employed in our methods.
+In the case of FFT, a learning rate of 3e-5 is employed, whereas for IA3 and LoRA, we adopt a learning rate of 2e-4.
+We report the performance of each method on the test set at the end of training (averaged over three runs) without any model selection to avoid potential selection bias.

-\subsection{Main Results}
+\subsection{Main results}

-Our experimental data shown in Table \ref{tab:performance} shows the superior efficacy of our method in comparison to zero-shot learning while closely resembling the performance of in-context learning (ICL) in few-shot scenarios.
-This observation is based on an average of five separate experimental runs.
+As shown in Table~\ref{tab:performance}, our experimental results demonstarte the superior efficacy of our method in comparison to zero-shot learning while closely resembling the performance of in-context learning (ICL) in few-shot scenarios.
+This observation is derived from an average performance of three runs, each leveraging different few-shot examples.
 Importantly, our model utilizes an equivalent number of tokens as the zero-shot method, notably fewer than the count used by ICL.
-Albeit occasional performance fluctuations, our method consistently outperforms zero-shot learning in most instances.
-Where our method truly stands out is its ability to surpass ICL at optimum performance, but with less token usage.
+Although occasional performance fluctuations, our method consistently outperforms zero-shot learning in most tasks.
 In the era of LLMs, the input length is directly proportional to the inference cost, and thus \lorahub's ability to economize on input tokens while approaching the peak performance grows increasingly significant.
+Moreover, as shown in Appendix Table~\ref{tab:max_perf}, the upper bound performance of our method across these runs can surpass ICL on $18$ tasks, demonstrating its potential for future development.

+Even when compared to certain gradient-based optimization methods, our approach consistently demonstrates competitive performance.
+For example, as depicted in Table~\ref{tab:performance}, our method exhibits a notable improvement of $3.1\%$ on average in contrast to the promising IA3 method.
+Nevertheless, we acknowledge that our approach still falls behind LoRA tuning and full fine-tuning, especially in tasks that exhibit significant deviation from the upstream task.
+Taking Dyck Languages as an example, both \lorahub and ICL achieve only an average performance of nearly $1.0\%$ on these tasks, while LoRA and FFT methods showcase impressive results with only $5$ examples.